nchandler-smith/beginning-cpp/section15-challenge/README.md

 ### Deposit
 Deposits suplied amount to each Savings Account object in the vector.
 Accepts vector of Savings Accounts and deposit amounts.
 ### Withdraw
-Withdraw amount frmo each Savings Account object in a vector.
+Withdraw amount from each Savings Account object in a vector.
 Accepts vector of Savings Accounts and amount to withdraw.